Rihcus/Bluebububbles-Cloudflare-guide/BlueBubbles x Cloudflare Tunnels.md

 - Like ngrok the url will change per cloudflare tunnel session
 - ~~Lack of auto start~~ (Fixed with Upcoming Server update)
-- You will need to manually update they dynamic dns url for cloudflare tunnel each time it changes (for now)
+- ~~You will need to manually update they dynamic dns url for cloudflare tunnel each time it changes (for now)~~ (Fixed with Upcoming Server update)

 ### ~~Steps:~~